BohrShaw/vim-mansion/README.md

 Corresponding mappings are also provided.
 But you can disable them all if you wish(See below).
 See `:exe 'map <Leader>s'` for default mappings.

 Also, the current session file can be continuously auto-updated as you are working in Vim.
 See the command `:SessionFollow`.
 Or less radically, automatically save the session file only before Vim exits.
+Or it will be auto-saved periodically after a user defined time(`g:mansion_save_time`) only if the session name is not the default session name(`Session.vim`).

 ### Configuration
 - Set the central path of session files: `let g:sessiondir = '~/.vim/session'` (default)